Looped Rush Bags

 Rush is a beautiful native plant that has a long tradition of use in basketmaking.
 It’s soft, lovely to work with, and has gorgeous hues from green through to gold.

 This course is suitable for people who’ve had a go at making cordage before, or for beginners who have good hand skills.
-Groups are kept small to allow for individual attention, and the currently required physical distancing.
+Groups are kept small to allow for individual attention.

 Being absorbed in such a beautiful activity in a beautiful place was very enriching and exactly what I needed.
 Thank you for making it so.
 JB, Sussex